-As of May 31, 2011, our total outstanding indebtedness was approximately \$9.6 million, which included the face value of all our outstanding junior bridge notes in the amount of approximately \$1.0 million, a note outstanding to our chief executive officer in the amount of approximately \$0.9 million and debt acquired in late April and early May 2011 in the aggregate principal amount of approximately \$7.7 million.
-Approximately \$7.1 of the \$9.6 million is due on May 12, 2012.
-Maturity dates for the remaining \$2.5 million range between August 2, 2011 and on or about April 30, 2014.
-Certain of our indebtedness contain restrictive covenants that limit our ability to issue certain types of indebtedness, which may prevent us from obtaining additional indebtedness on commercially reasonable terms, or at all.
+As of January 31, 2011, our total outstanding indebtedness was approximately \$2.64 million, which included the face value of all our outstanding senior bridge notes and junior bridge notes in the amount of approximately \$2.0 million, a note outstanding to BioAdvance in the amount of \$40,000 and the note outstanding to our chief executive officer in the amount of approximately \$0.6 million.
+The total face value of these notes outstanding as of January 31, 2011 is due on or before September 30, 2011.
 We dedicate a substantial portion of our cash to pay interest and principal on our debt.
 If we are not able to service our debt, we would need to refinance all or part of that debt, sell assets, borrow more money or sell securities, which we may not be able to do on commercially reasonable terms, or at all.
 In addition, our failure to timely repay (or extend) amounts due and owing under our outstanding senior bridge notes and the junior bridge notes issued in October 2009 may trigger the anti-dilution protection provisions in substantially all of our warrants (other than the warrants issued to the affiliate of Optimus and to certain bridge note holders), in which case holders of our common stock will experience significant additional dilution.